weyoss/redis-smq/docs/priority-queues.md

 Starting with version 3.3.0, reliable priority queues are supported.

 By default, messages are produced and consumed from a `LIFO queue`.
-In a `LIFO queue` newer queue messages are always delivered first, before earlier messages. `LIFO queues` use [brpoplpush](https://redis.io/commands/brpoplpush) which blocks the connection until a message is received. `LIFO queues` can be used in most use cases where delivery priority of the queue messages is not critical to the operation of the application.
+In a `LIFO queue` newer queue messages are always delivered first, before earlier messages.

+`LIFO queues` use [brpoplpush](https://redis.io/commands/brpoplpush) which blocks the connection to the Redis server until a message is received.

+`LIFO queues` can be used in most use cases where delivery priority of the messages is not critical to the operation of your application.

 When `Priority queues` are enabled, messages with higher priority are always delivered first before messages with lower priority.

 `Priority queues` use pooling and lua scripting, which introduce a little of overhead on the MQ and therefore `priority queues` are less performant than `LIFO queues`.

 ## Usage